Dylouwu/MyNixy/.github/assets/README_template.md

 **Nixy** is a **Hyprland** NixOS configuration with **home-manager**, **secrets**, and **custom theming** all in one place.
 It's a simple way to manage your system configuration and dotfiles.

-I'm Hadi, a french developer, student in infosec, enthusiastic about nix, golang & blockchains.
-This is my own, **keyboard-centric**, and **minimalistic** NixOS configuration.
-I enable vim-like keybindings everywhere I can, and I use a lot of custom scripts to make my life easier.
+MyNixy is a nixy fork, which is a NixOS configuration that I use on my laptop and my server.

+A big shoutout to @anotherhadi for making nixy and many other awesome projects, I highly recommend checking them out.

 **Nixy key points:**

 - Hypr-ecosystem first (hyprland, hyprlock, hyprpanel, hypridle, ...)
 - Stylix/base16 themes
-- Vim-like keybindings everywhere (hyprland, qutebrowser, nvim, ...)
+- Vim-like keybindings everywhere (hyprland, nvim, ...)

 ## Table of Content